whcampbell/Ivys-Castle/README.md

   <p style="color: black">
   Thank you for coming!
 You look excellent. <br>

-  From here you can find all of my projects, listed below. <br>
+  From here you can find some of my demos, listed below. <br>
   <br>
   </p>
 </html>